Sierra-T-9598/enigma/README.md

 to meet expectations.

   ### Functionality
-  ✔️ #encrypt and #decrypt are successfully implemented in the Enigma class.
+  + ✔️ #encrypt and #decrypt are successfully implemented in the Enigma class.
-  ✔️ Running encryption and decryption from the CLI is successfully implemented.
+  + ✔️ Running encryption and decryption from the CLI is successfully implemented.

   ### Object Oriented Programming
-  ✔️ I broke the project down into logical components, starting small to make the ultimate Enigma class functionality
+  + ✔️ I broke the project down into logical components, starting small to make the ultimate Enigma class functionality
-    - KeyMaker
+    + KeyMaker
-    - OffsetMaker
+    + OffsetMaker
-    - ShiftFinder
+    + ShiftFinder
-    - Enigma
+    + Enigma
-  ✔️ All classes are reasonably sized and have a pre-determined responsibilities surrounding a given functionality.
+  + ✔️ All classes are reasonably sized and have a pre-determined responsibilities surrounding a given functionality.
-    - KeyMaker takes in a key and/or generates one before generating a hash with 4 keys corresponding to A,B,C,D.
+    + KeyMaker takes in a key and/or generates one before generating a hash with 4 keys corresponding to A,B,C,D.
-    - OffsetMaker takes in a date and/or generates today's date before calculating offsets that correspond to an A,B,C, or D key.
+    + OffsetMaker takes in a date and/or generates today's date before calculating offsets that correspond to an A,B,C, or D key.
-    - ShiftFinder takes in the KeyMaker hash and OffsetMaker hash and adds their values together to create a new hash with the final shift amounts for each.
+    + ShiftFinder takes in the KeyMaker hash and OffsetMaker hash and adds their values together to create a new hash with the final shift amounts for each.
-    - Enigma is akin to a puzzle.
+    + Enigma is akin to a puzzle.
 It needs a KeyMaker, an OffsetMaker, and a ShiftFinder, in order to first encrypt a message with the given shifts and then decrypt the message using the same shifts, the key, and the date used for encryption.

   ### Ruby Conventions and Mechanics
-  ✔️ Code is properly indented, spaced, and lines are not over 76.
+  + ✔️ Code is properly indented, spaced, and lines are not over 76.
-  ✔️ All class, method, variable, and file names follow convention ✔️ Most of the enumerables and data structures chosen are the most efficient ✔️ Implemented multiple hashes in a logical manner
+  + ✔️ All class, method, variable, and file names follow convention
+  + ✔️ Most of the enumerables and data structures chosen are the most efficient
+  + ✔️ Implemented multiple hashes in a logical manner
-    - KeyMaker, OffsetMaker, and ShiftFinder classes all result in hashes that work together to keep track of and generate the A,B,C,D shifts.
+    + KeyMaker, OffsetMaker, and ShiftFinder classes all result in hashes that work together to keep track of and generate the A,B,C,D shifts.

   ### Test Driven Development
-  ✔️ Every class has a spec file and every method within a class is completely tested to verify the expected behavior.
+  + ✔️ Every class has a spec file and every method within a class is completely tested to verify the expected behavior.
-  ✔️ At the integration level, the KeyMaker, OffsetMaker, and ShiftFinder are all put to the test in the functioning of the Enigma class, and subsequently the functioning of the command line interface.
+  + ✔️ At the integration level, the KeyMaker, OffsetMaker, and ShiftFinder are all put to the test in the functioning of the Enigma class, and subsequently the functioning of the command line interface.
-  ✔️ Edge cases like, characters outside of the alphabet array, uppercased messages, and shift amounts of any possible amount (i.e. max of 99 + 9 = 108) are addressed.
+  + ✔️ Edge cases like, characters outside of the alphabet array, uppercased messages, and shift amounts of any possible amount (i.e. max of 99 + 9 = 108) are addressed.
-  ✔️ git history shows that I wrote all tests first, prior to working with implementation code.
+  + ✔️ git history shows that I wrote all tests first, prior to working with implementation code.
-  ✔️ Simple cov shoes coverage at 100%
+  + ✔️ Simple cov shoes coverage at 100%

   #### Version Control
   Total commits:
   Uses logical pull request workflow.

+  #### Score I would give myself: 3